 “Everyone is a moon, and has a dark side which he never shows to anybody”, said Mark Twain.
-A lot of research in psychology as well as a lot of art and literature has centered around the dark side of human personality.
-One such example is the 18th century book “”Les liaisons dangereuses” (Dangerous Liaisons) by Pierre Choderlos de Laclos.
+A lot of research in psychology, as well as a lot of art and literature, has centred around the dark side of human personality.
+One such example is the 18th-century book “Les liaisons dangereuses” (Dangerous Liaisons) by Pierre Choderlos de Laclos.

 Over the years, the book has been adapted into a play, a Broadway production, a film, as well as the rewriting titled ‘Quartet’ by Heiner Müller.
 Closer home, a Basel based NGO, ‘The Dancers for the World’ (DFW)* have adapted it into a dance drama ‘Einige Todsünden’ (a few deadly sins), choreographed, directed and produced by Catherine Habasque.

 THE SHOW – THROUGH THE REVIEWER’S EYES